Egyptian authorities block social media accounts of critics amid rising censorship concerns

 What happened

-The Egyptian Public Prosecution has blocked the accounts of 12 individuals on social media, citing allegations of spreading offensive content against state institutions.
-This decision is part of a broader crackdown on perceived misinformation and incitement, reflecting the government's ongoing efforts to control online narratives.
-The accounts in question were linked to individuals accused of consistently attacking the Egyptian state.
+The Egyptian Public Prosecution has blocked the social media accounts of 12 individuals accused of spreading offensive content against state institutions.
+This action is part of a broader initiative by the government to control online narratives and combat perceived misinformation.
+The blocked accounts include prominent figures known for their criticism of the Egyptian government.

 The Context